vystlz-cmd/debatanator/README.md

-The Debatanator, a 3 bot debate program that allows any custom debate to be conducted and mediated by Gemini.
+The Debatanator, a Py 3 bot debate program that allows any custom debate to be conducted and mediated by Gemini.